The One Stop Guide to EU Cookie Guidelines

 What are EDPB Cookie Guidelines?

-EDPB Stance on Cookie Walls
+EDPB Position on Cookie Walls

 EDPB Clarification on Scrolling/Swiping the Website

-Are EDPB guidelines binding?
+Are the EDPB guidelines legally binding?

 Who must comply with EDPB guidelines?

-- Established in the EU; or
+- Those established in the EU; or,

 Cookie guidelines of national DPAs

 Data Protection Authorities are independent public authorities with investigation and corrective powers that oversee the implementation of data protection laws.
 They provide expert advice on data protection issues, investigate complaints about violations of the GDPR and relevant national data protection legislation, and levy penalties and other corrective measures against entities that violate the GDPR and national data protection laws.
 Each EU Member State has its own DPA.
 Examples include the Commission Nationale de l'Informatique et des Libertés (CNIL) of France the Agencia Española de Protección de Datos (AEPD) of Spain, and the Garante per la Protezione dei Dati Personali (Garante) of Italy.

 Check the full list of the DPAs across the EU here.

 National cookie guidelines are non-binding legal instruments that are issued by EU national DPAs.
 These cookie guidelines set out clarifications on various aspects of cookie usage by websites that are subject to specific DPA jurisdictions.
 Cookie consent requirements, consent rejection and withdrawal, and the legality of cookie walls are all typical topics addressed in consent rejection and withdrawal, and the legality of cookie walls are all typical topics addressed in national cookie guidelines.
 Learn more about GDPR compliance and read our blog to get a simplified breakdown of the latest EDPB Cookie Consent Guidelines.